Ada-Developers-Academy/ada-CS-Fundamentals-Internship/01-Problem-Solving-And-Big-O/03-problem-solving-checkpoint.md

 ##### !question

 The following solution **works**, but it is not efficient.
-Try to improve it using the [sliding window](https://stackoverflow.com/questions/8269916/what-is-sliding-window-algorithm-examples) technique.
+Try to improve it.

 A string s is nice if, for every letter of the alphabet that s contains, it appears both in uppercase and lowercase.
 For example, "abABB" is nice because 'A' and 'a' appear, and 'B' and 'b' appear.
 However, "abA" is not because 'b' appears, but 'B' does not.

 Write a function `longest_nice_substring(s)`.
 Given a string `s`, return the longest contiguous substring of `s` that is nice.
 If there are multiple substrings tied for the longest, return the substring of the earliest occurrence.

 If there are none, return an empty string.